 How should this medicine be used?

-If you are unable to swallow ticagrelor tablets, you may crush the tablet and mix it with water.
-Drink the mixture immediately, then refill the glass with water and stir and again drink the mixture immediately.
-If you have a nasogastric (NG) tube, your doctor or pharmacist will explain how to prepare ticagrelor to give through an NG tube.
+If you are unable to swallow ticagrelor tablets, crush the tablet and mix it with water.
+Drink the mixture right away.
+Refill the glass with water, stir, and again drink the mixture right away.
+If you have a nasogastric (NG) tube, your doctor or pharmacist will tell you how to prepare and give ticagrelor through an NG tube.

 Ticagrelor will help prevent serious problems with your heart and blood vessels only as long as you take the medication.
 Continue to take ticagrelor even if you feel well.
 Do not stop taking ticagrelor without talking to your doctor.
 If you stop taking ticagrelor, there is a higher risk that you may have a heart attack or stroke.
 If you have a stent, there is also a higher risk that you could develop a blood clot in the stent if you stop taking ticagrelor too soon.